 An analog watch is one of the most commonly used forms of watches.
 So what exactly is an analog watch?

-In contrast to digital representation, an analog watch uses hands that move around its face as the time changes.
+In contrast to digital representation, which can be seen from some watches from Casio, an analog watch uses hands that move around its face as the time changes, which can be found in most watches, from Seiko to Rolex.
 A continuous rotation of two to three hands (or indicators) is a core component of any analog watch.
 Much simpler, it is referred to as a traditional type of watch and is still widely in use to this day.

 An analog watch typically consists of a mechanism that creates the “ticking” motion and moves the seconds, hours, and minutes hands simultaneously.
 The hour hand is shorter than the minutes, and the seconds hand is the thinner and the longest hand on the dial.
 The dial is often referred to as the “face of the watch.”
 It has fixed numerical or hour markers in the correct order, towards which the hands point out to indicate the time.